hernandezb3/llama-on-uconn-hpc/README.md

     - [FileZilla]() File Transfer Protocol (FTP)
     - [Docker Account](https://www.docker.com)

+## Demo

-### Connect to a VPN
+### Connect to Wifi
-The Cisco AnyConnect VPN allows active staff, faculty, and students access to the UConn network.
-Computers connected to UConn-Secure WiFi or an on-campus ethernet port do not need to use a VPN.
-To access the UConn network off campus, install Cisco AnyConnect and follow the set-up instructions [here](https://kb.uconn.edu/space/IKB/10907091023/Set+Up+Cisco+AnyConnect+VPN) (also linked in the pre-requisites section).
+Users need to be connected ton UConn-Secure WiFi to access HPC.
+Those on campus can connect to UConn-Secure WIFi or an on-campus ethernet port.

+Accessing the UConn network off campus requires a VPN.
+Install Cisco AnyConnect and follow the set-up instructions [here](https://kb.uconn.edu/space/IKB/10907091023/Set+Up+Cisco+AnyConnect+VPN) (also linked in the pre-requisites section).

-* __Step A:__ Open the Cisco Secure Client application.
-You will be prompted to log in with your NetID and Password.
+* __Step A:__ Open the Cisco Secure Client application and log in with your NetID and Password.

 ### Enable Graphics Forwarding
 Displaying program graphics, like rendering a plot, requires an X11 Window System to enable graphics forwarding.
 Graphics forwarding is how graphics are sent from a remote host (i.e., the HPC cluster) to the local client (i.e., your computer).

-[XQuartz](https://www.xquartz.org) is the X11 Window System for MacOS.
+[XQuartz](https://www.xquartz.org) the X11 Window System for MacOS.
 The X11 Window System requirements will vary by OS and by computer.
 Some Windows users may need to install [VcXsrv](https://sourceforge.net/projects/vcxsrv/) while Linux users don't need to install an X11 Window System.
 For more information, see Step 3 in UConn Storrs HPC's [Getting Started](https://kb.uconn.edu/space/SH/26694811668/Getting+Started) guide.

 ### Login to HPC
 Login to HPC uses a Secure Shell (SSH) protocol, a method for secure remote login between your computer and HPC.
 MacOS and Linux OS users can login to HPC using the default Terminal application.